jwagner/simplex-noise.js/README.md

 # simplex-noise.js

 simplex-noise.js is a fast simplex noise implementation in Javascript.
+It works in the browser and on nodejs.

 ## Requirements